Werribee line: Geelong Fast Rail

 Construction on the project expected to get underway in 2023, with the Australian and Victorian governments committing $2 billion each to the project which is expected to create 2800 new jobs.

 Network and operations

 Services

 Services on the Werribee line operates from approximately 5:00 am to around 12:00 am daily.
 In general, during peak hours, train frequency is 5–15 minutes (reduced frequencies on the Altona Loop) while services during non-peak hours drops to 20 minutes throughout the entire route.
-Instead of running through the City Loop, services terminate at Flinders Street and then continue onto the Frankston line, with boosted frequencies in combination with the Williamstown line.
+In combination with the Willamstown line, frequencies are boosted between Newport and Flinders Street.
 The Night Network operates on Friday nights and weekends, with services running 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

+Services on the line do not run through the City Loop.
+On weekdays daytime, limited express services run between Werribee and Flinders Street and terminate there, bypassing the Altona loop, while the all stops services run between Laverton and Flinders Street via the Altona loop and then continue onto the Sandringham line.
+At weekdays nighttime and on weekends, the all stop services run and stop at all stations along the entire line between Werribee and Flinders Street, before continuing onto the Sandringham line.
+Some shuttle services also run between Newport and Flinders Street during the peaks.

 Train services on the Werribee line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.